Adyen/adyen-sdk-automation/README.md

 This is a set of Gradle build scripts to generate code for `Adyen/adyen-*-api-library` repositories.

-To generate all services in all libraries:
+To generate all services (see [`adyen.sdk-automation-conventions.gradle`](/buildSrc/src/main/groovy/adyen.sdk-automation-conventions.gradle)) in all libraries:

+> *Note:* The following models/services are not generated for Platform & Financial Services (legacy VIAS):
+> * AccountAPI
+> * FundAPI
+> * Classic Platforms - Notifications

 ```
 ./gradlew services
 ```

 For a single specific service: